mpark/mpark.github.io/_posts/programming/2016-05-12-typedef-literacy.md

 Unfortunately, the source of the misunderstanding goes beyond us naively assuming the simple syntax.

 - [Wikipedia article] enumerates a bunch of scenarios.
-It makess it seem as if there is a special case for function pointers, for example.
+It makes it seem as if there is a special case for function pointers, for example.

 > Function pointers are somewhat different than all other types because the